scikit-build/scikit-build-core/README.md

 - The minimum supported CMake is 3.15
 - The minimum supported Python is 3.7
-- Only the Ninja generator is supported on UNIX
-- Only the MSVC generator (currently not tied to the current Python) is supported on Windows

 Some of these limitations might be adjusted over time, based on user requirements & effort / maintainability.